History of the Los Angeles Angels: First World Series and consistent contention (2000–2009)

 The Angels' 2000 season marked the introduction of a mascot known as the Rally Monkey.
 The whole movement began as a joke by the video crew in the stadium during a game where the Angels were trailing the Giants 5–4.
 A looped clip of Ace Ventura: Pet Detective where a monkey jumps up and down was shown on the Jumbotron Video Screen with the flashing sign of "Rally Monkey" during times when the Angels got runners on base while behind or tied.
 The Angels went on to win that game, and started to build a following as "the comeback kids", most famously exemplified in Game 6 of the 2002 World Series (coincidentally against the Giants).

 On May 15, 2003, Disney sold the Angels to Angels Baseball, L.P., a group headed by advertising magnate Arturo "Arte" Moreno.
 The sale made the Angels the first major American sports team to be owned by a Hispanic owner and also signaled the beginning of the end of Disney's involvement in professional sports.
 The company sold the Mighty Ducks of Anaheim hockey team two years later.

 In December 2003, after a seven-year run as Edison International Field of Anaheim, Edison removed its name from the stadium.
-The stadium was renamed Angel Stadium of Anaheim, again almost always referred to as simply Angel Stadium or, The Big A, although the original name, Anaheim Stadium, is still used by many locals.
+The stadium was renamed Angel Stadium of Anaheim, again almost always referred to as simply Angel Stadium or, The Big A, although the original name, Anaheim Stadium, is still used by locals.
 The stadium is owned by the City of Anaheim, which has shown no compunction toward changing the name.
 Over the years, there have been few, if any, complaints from Anaheim officials about the dropping of "of Anaheim" from common parlance when referring to the stadium.

 On January 3, 2005, Angels Baseball, L.P. announced that it would change the name of the club from Anaheim Angels to Los Angeles Angels of Anaheim.
 As stated in the club's 2005 media guide:

 The inclusion of Los Angeles reflects the original expansion name and returns the Angels as Major League Baseball's American League representative in the Greater Los Angeles territory.